Malnutrition in the elderly — when they stop eating enough

 Severe confusion or unresponsiveness is an emergency signal.
 If your parent is not making sense, can't answer questions clearly, or isn't responding to you the way they normally do, that's time to call their doctor or go to an emergency room.

-A fever combined with any of the other symptoms,confusion, dizziness, weakness,suggests infection, probably UTI, which can progress to sepsis.
+A fever combined with confusion, dizziness, or weakness suggests infection, probably a UTI, which can progress to sepsis.
 This needs medical evaluation.

 If your parent has these symptoms, this is not the time to try home remedies.
 This is the time to seek medical care.
-The good news is that in a medical setting, they can be rehydrated through IV fluids if necessary, and they'll recover quickly once they're hydrated.
+The good news is that in a medical setting, they can be rehydrated through IV fluids and will recover quickly once they're hydrated.
 But it's better to prevent getting to this point.

 Most dehydration in older people is preventable.
 It requires building new habits, but it's not complicated.
 It doesn't require expensive interventions.
-It's mostly about paying attention and creating systems that work for your specific parent in your specific situation.
 The difference between a parent who is slightly dehydrated and confused versus one who stays hydrated and clear is often just whether someone is intentional about making sure fluids happen.
 That someone is you.

 Read more